 If you have any questions, please call 205-755-1053.

-Commissary orders are processed on Tuesday and Fridays at 8 am Tuesday orders are delivered on Friday; Friday orders are delivered the following Tuesday.
-Funds must be placed on the inmate’s account by 7 am on Tuesday & Friday in order for them to receive store.
+Commissary orders are processed on Monday at 10:30pm and will be delivered on Wednesday.
+Funds must be placed on the inmate’s account by 5:00 am on Monday in order for them to receive store.

 Funds can be applied by:

 Once an inmate is released they can report to the Chilton County Sheriff’s Office, at the Chilton County Court House to collect any remaining funds in their commissary account.
+Any medical debts that is owed will be taken from the balance.
 Checks are issued Monday thru Friday 8:00am to 4:00pm.
 No checks are issued on holidays or weekends.
 Identification is required.

 The Chilton County Jail, its staff and contractors Southern Health Partners will not discuss an inmate’s healthcare with any family or friends due to HIPPA laws.
 Southern Health Partners were approved through the Chilton County Commission.

-Medications, eyeglasses, contacts, contact solution and other approved medical items can be dropped off or picked up from the Facility Monday – Friday 8:00am – 6:00pm.
+Medications, eyeglasses, contacts and other approved medical items can be dropped off or picked up from the Facility 24/7.
 All items must be approved by Medical personnel and/or Jail Administration; all objects are subject to search.

 Plea by Information: